MikeWeiZhou/ci-dashboard/docs/howto_add_data_source.md

 * import required data collector and data interface layers at the top of the file
 * add a schedule entry

 Sample schedules are provided within the file.
+The Python sample data collector is commented out in the schedules by default.
+Uncomment to see it in action.

 ## 6. Update database and rebuild project